United States Strategic Bombing Survey: Conclusions

+But it warned that the "No greater or more dangerous mistake could be made than to assume that the same policies and practices that won the War in Europe will be sufficient to win the next one-if there be another.
+The results achieved in Europe will not give the answer to future problems; they should be treated rather as signposts pointing the direction in which such answers may be found".

+And concluded that "The great lesson to be learned in the battered towns of England and the ruined cities of Germany is that the best way to win a war is to prevent it from occurring."

 Pacific

-After the European report was completed, the Survey turned its attention to the Pacific campaign.
+After the European report was completed, as order by Truman in August 1945, the Survey turned its attention to the Pacific campaign.
 The report opens with a discussion of the Japanese strategic plans, which were based on an initial victory against the U.S. Navy which would upset any U.S. plans in the Pacific for an estimated 18 months to 2 years.
 During this time, they planned to "speedily extract bauxite, oil, rubber and metals from Malaya, Burma, the Philippines and the Dutch East Indies, and ship these materials to Japan for processing".
 They also noted the belief that high casualties would not be accepted by the U.S. democracy, and that if the initial campaigns were successful, a negotiated peace was possible.

+The survey identified that there was no civilian control of the military nor coordination between army and navy.
+The Japanese Army and Japanese Navy pursued their own foreign policy, independent of the government, according to their own requirements and capacities.